Sonnet 383

 Sonnet 381

-I contemplate upon these words that float
+I contemplate the words that softly float

-Wherein ethereal essence can promote
+Wherein ethereal essence may evoke

 Ephemeral content which resides in part